tomnachbar/elitonnachbar/index.md

 ### Zomato Restaurant
 A empresa Fome Zero é uma marketplace de restaurantes.
 Ou seja, seu core business é facilitar o encontro e negociações de clientes e restaurantes.
-O Ceo da empresa solicita que seja criada uma ferramenta para a análise de dados através de dashboards interativos para filtrar e ter as melhores métricas para a tomada de decisão. ainel online, hospedado em um Cloud e disponível para acesso em qualquer dispositivo conectado à internet.
+O Ceo da empresa solicita que seja criada uma ferramenta para a análise de dados através de dashboards interativos para filtrar e ter as melhores métricas para a tomada de decisão.
+Painel online, hospedado em um Cloud e disponível para acesso em qualquer dispositivo conectado à internet.
 O painel pode ser acessado através do link abaixo.

+*The company Fome Zero is a marketplace of restaurants.
+Their business core is make easy the meet and the negotiation of customers and restaurants.
+The Ceo ask to build a tool of data analysis through interactive dashboards to filter and find better metrics to made better decisions.
+Online Panel, hosted in a cloud e available to acess in any device connected at Internet.
+The panel can be acess in the link below*

 <img src="images/zomato1.jpeg?raw=true"/>
 <b><b>